eric-schmidt/demo-agile-deployments/README.md

 # Agile Deployments Demo

-This repo contains example scripts that demonstrate the expand/contract flow shown in our Agile Deployment slides.
+This repo contains example scripts that demonstrate the expand/contract flow shown in Contentful's Agile Deployment training slides.
 They demonstrate:

 - Initial form of the content model
 - Expansion of a content type